$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: Discussion

 The dependency of the Schwarzian coupling on the charge $\cQ$ is another point for which we found numerical results but with insufficient precision to be conclusive.
 Far from the critical value of $\mu$, the variation of the coupling with the charge seems to be very flat but probably not constant.
 This contrasts with some known black hole setups such as \cite{Boruch:2022tno} where the coupling varies with a rational power of the charge.
 Perhaps a specific gravitational dual to this model could enlighten this aspect, since in SYK-like models the Schwarzian coupling is notoriously difficult to fix from the quantum mechanical side alone.

-Another aspect on which the numerical analysis is not conclusive and would benefit from analytic control is whether a phase transition truly happens at the critical chemical potential.
+Another aspect about which the numerical analysis is not conclusive and would benefit from analytic control is whether a phase transition truly happens at the critical chemical potential.
+A possible alternative scenario would be a smooth behavior across the critical chemical potential, since at the level of solutions there is no obvious discontinuity.
+However, the fact that the solutions for large chemical potential approximate the exponentially-damped non-conformal ones suggests that, should there be a phase transition, it could correspond to the fields acquiring a mass.
+It would also be interesting to investigate whether this transition is related to replica-symmetry breaking: a breakdown of the conformal ansatz could instead signal a spin-glass phase which is not captured by our analysis.

+Another property of this model that matches gravitational physics is maximal chaos.
+We find that with four identical operators, importantly the physical bosons and fermions, the OTOCs exhibit chaotic behavior with maximal Lyapunov exponent.
+Curiously, for some OTOCs constructed with a mix of bosonic and fermionic fields, we find instead an exponent equal to half of the chaos bound.
+We suspect that this is a consequence of supersymmetry and it would be interesting to derive it from the super-Schwarzian theory.

 This leads to a final interesting challenge, which is whether there is a concrete and specific gravity dual to this model.
-In particular, both the inspiration from the quantum mechanical model of~\cite{Benini:2022bwa} and the phases of solutions described in Section~\ref{sec-existence} suggest that the case $p=1$, $q=2$ is the most ``black-hole-like'', which is also the case in which we found most of the interesting numerical results.
+In particular, both the inspiration from the quantum mechanical model of \cite{Benini:2022bwa} and the phases of solutions described in Section~\ref{sec-existence} suggest that the case $p=1$, $q=2$ is the most ``black-hole-like'', which is also the case in which we found most of the interesting numerical results.

-It would also be interesting to study the finite $N$ model numerically, before taking the approximation of the Schwinger--Dyson equation.
-This would require us to truncate the bosonic Hamiltonian, or to consider a version with spin or hard bosons.
+Finally, it would be interesting to study the finite $N$ model numerically, before taking the approximation of the Schwinger--Dyson equation.
+This would require to truncate the bosonic Hamiltonian, or to consider a version with spin or hard bosons.
 This could confirm the absence of a spin-glass phase.